github/docs/content/contributing/style-guide-and-content-model/style-guide.md

 ## Footnotes

 Avoid using footnotes where possible.
-Consider instead whether you could use a [callout](#callouts) or present the information in another way.
+Consider instead whether you could use a [alert](#alerts) or present the information in another way.
 See some [examples of alternatives to footnotes from NICE.org.uk](https://www.nice.org.uk/corporate/ecd6/chapter/footnotes).

 If you must use footnotes, use [Markdown-native footnotes](/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#footnotes) (`[^1]`).
 Footnote markers will be hyperlinked to the footnote reference, which will be listed at the bottom of the page with a backlink to the marker.